ropensci/roweb3/content/blog/2024-03-14-champions-program-2024/index.en.md

 ## Acknowledgements

-The inaugural cohort of the  rOpenSci Champions program was funded by the Chan Zuckerberg Initiative and led by [Yani Bellini Saibene](/author/yanina-bellini-saibene/).
+The inaugural cohort of the rOpenSci Champions Program was funded by the Chan Zuckerberg Initiative and led by [Yani Bellini Saibene](/author/yanina-bellini-saibene/).
 It was co-designed with input from [Camille Santistevan](/author/camille-santistevan/) and [Lou Woodley](/author/lou-woodley/) at the Center for Scientific Collaboration and Community Engagement [CSCCE](https://www.cscce.org/), who contributed to the rubric discussed in this blog post.
 [Francisco Cardozo](/author/francisco-cardozo/) led the analysis of the robustness of the application review process.

 ## Further reading